Sergio Contreras

-Sergio Alberto Contreras (born April 30, 1980) is a Mexican former professional baseball outfielder and first baseman who currently serves as a coach for the Saraperos de Saltillo of the Mexican League.
+Sergio Alberto Contreras (born April 30, 1980) is a Mexican former professional baseball outfielder and first baseman who currently serves as the hitting coach for the Tigres de Quintana Roo of the Mexican League.
 He is 5'11" tall, weighs 180 pounds, and throws and bats left-handed.
 His twin brother, Albino, has also played professional baseball.

 Playing career

 Anaheim Angels

 On June 5, 1999, he was signed by the Anaheim Angels as a nondrafted free agent.
-His first professional year started out a little bumpy-in 63 games with the Angels of the Dominican Summer League, he hit only .252 with 2 home runs and 33 RBI.
+His first professional year started out a little bumpy-in 63 games with the Angels of the Dominican Summer League, he hit only .252 with two home runs and 33 RBI.

-His next season-2000 with the Butte Copper Kings-was a complete opposite of his first.
+Contreras' next season-2000 with the Butte Copper Kings-was a complete opposite of his first.
 In 45 games, he showed great contact by hitting .399.
-He managed to hit 3 home runs and drive in 28 runs as well.
+He managed to hit three home runs and drive in 28 runs as well.
 At one point in his 2000 season, Contreras had scored a run in 13 consecutive games.

 In 2001, Contreras played both American and Mexican baseball.
-With the Rancho Cucamonga Quakes, he hit .271 with 3 home runs and 37 RBI.
+With the Rancho Cucamonga Quakes, he hit .271 with three home runs and 37 RBI.
 His 15 stolen bases showed that he was developing more as a base-stealer than anything else.

 In 2002, Contreras played with Rancho Cucamonga again, appearing in 81 games and hitting .271.

-2003 was an off-year for Contreras.
-In 12 games with the Cedar Rapids Kernels, he hit only .176.
+2003 was an off-year for Contreras; 12 games with the Cedar Rapids Kernels, he hit only .176.

 Tampa Bay Rays

-After being picked by the Tampa Bay Devil Rays in the 2003 Rule 5 draft.
+Contreras was selected by the Tampa Bay Devil Rays in the 2003 Rule 5 draft.